steber97/DistributedAlgorithms2019/README.md

 c++ condition variables.

 ### Link
-The link abstraction emulates TCP.
-TODO: Further description
+The Link abstraction implements Perfect Link, which must satisfy these properties

 1) *Validity*: If pi and pj are correct, then every message sent by pi to pj is eventually delivered by pj
 2) *No duplication*: No message is delivered (to a process) more than once
 3) *No creation*: No message is delivered unless it was sent

+We implemented Link using two threads, one for the receiver and one for the sender.
+The sender continues to resend the message until an ack for that message is received.
+The receiver, instead, listens on the socket for incoming messages, and handles differently acks and normal messages.

+We ensure *validity* by the assumption that udp eventually delivers a message, when we keep resending it.
+In fact, until we have received the ack for a message, we continue to resend it.

+*No duplication* property is guaranteed by the fact that we keep a data structure `pl_delivered` which ensures that we only deliver a message once.

+*No Creation* property is trivially guaranteed by the fact that the `Link` doesn't create any message by itself, it only sends a message when the upper layer requests it with the method `send_to`.

 ### Best Effort Broadcast
 *Best Effort Broadcast* need these three properties in order to be correct: